Who Can Complete a COP3 for Deputyship?

 Lasting Power of Attorney or Deputyship

 A Lasting Power of Attorney or Deputyship may also be applied for to make decisions in the best interests of an individual for health and welfare decisions such as medical treatment or moving into a care home.
-It’s fairly common for applications for a Power of Attorney to be duel.
-For example the application is made for both health and welfare, and property and financial affairs.
-It is less common for a welfare Deputyship application to be made however.
+It’s fairly common for applications for a Power of Attorney to be for both health and welfare, and property and financial affairs (applications for Lasting Power of Attorney are made to the Office of the Public Guardian).
+However, it is less common for the Court of Protection to grant a welfare Deputyship Order.

 What is a COP3